zoometh/neonet/github/CONTRIBUTING.md

 This outlines how to propose a change to ***NeoNet***.
 The purpose of this GitHub repository is to gather contributions in order to improve the quality of the RShiny application and develop new functionalities, in a FAIR Science perspective.

-## Fixing typos
+## Fixing typos, code writing

-When relevant, you can fix typos, spelling mistakes, or grammatical errors in the app and the documentation (`.Rd` files) directly using the GitHub web interface.
+You can fix typos, spelling mistakes, or grammatical errors in the app directly using the GitHub web interface.

+## Small changes

+* During the on-the-fly calibration process, that can last a long time, a "loading" message should be plotted.

-## Bigger changes
+## Big changes

 To develop the versatility of the package, we encourage contributions directly related to: